 Elderly people and the disabled often need help getting in and out of the bath.
-Help from another human is not always very helpful and can can cause embarrassment for both people.
+Even with someone there to assist it isn’t the easiest thing to do.

 How can I help someone to get in and out of the bath?

-The main struggle for people when getting in and out of the bath is lifting their legs one at a time of there side of the bath.
-This is something that you or I may take for granted; but for someone with limited mobility or someone who struggles with weak muscles, joins or bad balance, climbing in and out of a bath can be near impossible.
+One main struggle for people when getting in and out of the bath is lifting their legs one at a time over the side of the bath.
+This is something that you or I may take for granted; but for someone with limited mobility or someone who struggles with weak muscles, joints or bad balance, climbing in and out of a bath can be near impossible and frightening.

 Thankfully they are now a lot of different aids that can be put in place to assist people with getting in and out of the bath.
 They range from very cheap and affordable, like bath steps or hand support rails, to more expensive transfer benches, inflating bath seats and reclining bath lifts.
-This post will discuss the ways to assist your disabled or elderly relatives, in relation to bathing.
+This post will discuss the ways to assist your disabled or elderly relatives to have a relaxing soak in the bath.

 Do I need to get a walk in bath?

-The good news is that nowadays, installing a walk in bath is not the only solution to help with getting in and out of the bath.
+The good news is that nowadays, installing a walk in bath is not the only solution.

 Years ago, there were not as many affordable products that could help you with bathing.
 Bath aids were not very readily available online or in shops.
 (Mobility aids tended to be something that were accessed through the NHS.)

-However, walk in baths are very expensive and are not affordable for may families, so you have to look at other ways to assist people in getting into the bath.
+However, walk in baths are very expensive and are not affordable for may families, so you have to look at other ways to assist people.

 Can an elderly or disabled person get in and out of the bath alone?

-Providing that the person is able to stand up and sit down alone, they should be able to use bath aids to assist getting into and out of the bath alone.
+Providing that the person is able to stand up and sit down alone, they should be able to use bath aids to assist getting into and out of the bath with little or no assistance.

 Some bath aids enable the person to get into and out of the bath alone, an inflating bath chair or a bath lift for example, allows the person to sit down, and shuffle onto the seat, from there, if they can lift their legs and turn 90 degrees, so that their legs are over the bath (some bath lifts have swivel chairs), the chair or lift will then lower them into the bath water and then lift them up and out again afterwards.

-If the person has a shower built into their home instead of a bath and needs help with showering, there are stools specially designed for use in the shower, along with rails and other bathing aids to assist.
+If the person has a shower built into their home instead of a bath and needs help with showering, there are specially designed stools to allow you to sit as you wash.

 I really like the super grip handles from NRS Healthcare, they do not require and screws and are attached to the tiles via suction.
 These handle grips are a cost effective way to provide support in the bathroom and are available on Amazon.